Stras(s)el Farm Retreat and Artist Residency

 The land is currently under the stewardship of sculptor, Robert Chambers, Mary Strasel’s 4th generation grandson and Danish painter, Mette Tommerup.
 The residency project is directed by their friend and colleague, Felecia Chizuko Carlisle.
 All three artists practice in association with Emerson Dorsch, a prominent contemporary art gallery in Miami, FL.

 Stras(s)el Retreat and Artist Residency Program goals are

-to share the work in preserving and reinvigorating the land
+to share the work in preserving and protecting the land

-to discover, record, and interpret the broad history of the place
+to discover, record, and interpret its broad history

-to make use of the land for artistic, regenerative and holistic purposes
+to use it for artistic, regenerative and holistic purposes

-to create a long-term strategy based on what is learned through practice and inquiry
+to create a long-term sustainability plan based on what is learned through practice and inquiry

 Artist in Residence 2019-2021